-For the purposes of this post, I’m defining collaborative storytelling as a process where one person begins telling a story, and then various others continue and complete it.
+For the purposes of post, I’m defining collaborative storytelling as a process where one person begins telling a story, and then various others continue and complete it.

-A simple way to do it online is, while students are doing another project on their computers in the computer lab, just keep one computer open where student can take turns writing portions of the story.
-You can see various tools my students have used to do just that, along with a couple of stories they wrote including illustrations.
+A simple way do it online is, while students are doing another project their computers in the computer lab, just keep one computer open where student can take turns writing portions of the story.
+You can see various tools my students have used do just that, along with a couple of stories they wrote including illustrations.
 One of the stories ends with me getting eaten by a tiger

 There are, though, three that let you (or will let you in the near future) create private groups that only let people you choose participate in the story creation.

 Here are my choices for The Best Sites For Collaborative Storytelling:

 There’s no question that Protagonize will be the best site for teachers — in the near future.
 The site has been around for awhile (and I’ve posted about the site in the past), and has not had any restrictions who can add a story.
 They are just adding groups now, and they say that shortly after the New Year they will become operational.
 (It’s now operational, and you can read about it at “Protagonize” Unveils Its Long-Awaited Feature (By Me, At Least) For Private Group Storytelling).

 Folding Story is a new site, which does not have private groups now.
 They, too, say that they will be implementing feature in 2011.